AmeniAlsaydi/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+> `charles.homePlanet` will be Pluto, whereas `charlesFromJupiter.homePlanet` will be Jupiter.
+This is because structs are value types meaning when assigning a copy og an instance to a new instance, the new instance only recieves a copy and any changes made to either instance do not impoact each other .

 ## Question 5